-Scout Lake Group Campground sits on the shores of its namesake in Deschutes National Forest.
+Scout Lake Group Campground sits near the shores of its namesake in Deschutes National Forest.
 Its proximity to high alpine lakes, lush forests and towering peaks in nearby wilderness areas make it a popular destination for outdoor enthusiasts.

 Water sport enthusiasts of all types will enjoy the opportunities available at Scout Creek Lake and nearby Suttle Lake.
 Only non-motorized watercraft are allowed on Scout Creek, but water skiing, fishing and boating are popular at Suttle Lake, less than one mile away.